 99% of email programs will recognize the "reply-to" and will route customer replies directly to you.

-A handful of email programs (eg, AOL, Yahoo Mail for Android) have not yet implemented "reply-to" functionality, so they will route customer replies to us.
+A handful of email programs (eg, AOL, Verizon Mail, Yahoo Mail for Mobile) have not yet implemented "reply-to" functionality, so they will route customer replies to us.

 Not to worry, in these cases we'll forward those customer replies back to you.

 As a result of this improvement our spam rate is incredibly low -- your automated emails are successfully delivered 99.99% of the time.